 Hillside is a grand home in Fisher Park in Greensboro built by insurance executive and philanthropist Julian Price.
-Planners are currently developing a timeline to open the Tudor-style home as a Designer Show House as a culmination of its restoration!
+Preservation Greensboro volunteers are planning to open the Tudor-style home as a Designer Showhouse as a culmination of its restoration in April 2018!

 The home has a notable history as the home of Julian Price, a nationally known insurance executive, business and civic leader, and philanthropist who had a leadership role in many business enterprises and philanthropic causes across North Carolina and who developed one of the largest life insurance companies in the American South.

 Julian Price (25 Nov 1867 – 25 Oct 1946) is most remembered as chairman of the board of the Jefferson Standard Life Insurance Company and for his generosity.
 He was born in Meherrin, Lunenburg County, Virginia near Richmond, where he learned Morse code and found employment as a telegraph operator and dispatcher for the Southern Railway as a young man.
 This position took him to North Carolina in 1895, moving first to Durham and shortly thereafter to Greensboro.

 In Greensboro, Price took a position with Jefferson Standard Life Insurance Company in 1912, He was promoted to president of the company in 1919 and served in that capacity for twenty seven years until 1946.
 When he took the position of president of Jefferson Standard in 1919, the company held assets of $9.7 million and insurance in force of $81.6 million.
 When he stepped down as president, the company held assets of $179.2 million and the insurance in force exceeded $672 million.
 At that time, Jefferson Standard ranked thirteenth in the nation among insurance companies.